Voyagers, for clarinet and string quartet (2017) | 30′

 The composition was given its premiere in November 2017 at the Hayden Planetarium of the American Museum of Natural History in Manhattan, with astrovisualizations designed by Carter Emmart, director of Astrovisualization at the Planetarium, and with Timothy Ferris, the producer of the Golden Record, sharing his perspective on the Voyager mission.
-The Cassatts and Dukovski are also scheduled to perform the piece four times at the Seal Bay Festival in Vinalhaven, Maine (Summer 2018), and have pending performances at several other planetariums.
-We are especially excited about the collaboration with the planetariums, seeing it as a linking of music, science and visual art.
+The Cassatts and Dukovski performed the piece four times at the Seal Bay Festival in Vinalhaven, Maine (Summer 2018), and by the Cassatt and clarinetist Narek Arutyunian in New York City in May 2022.
+Voyagers will be featured on an album of Gerald Cohen’s music (the album is also titled Voyagers) on innova Recordings, to be released in Spring 2023.
+There are pending performances at several other planetariums; we are especially excited about the collaboration with the planetariums, seeing it as a linking of music, science and visual art.

 The piece is in four movements, played without pause:

 –The 1st movement, has a reference to the Raga (see 2nd movement), but has more direct references to the Cavatina of Beethoven’s op.
 130 (played by the Budapest Quartet on the recording).

 Listen to the Cavatina, as heard on the Golden Record.